Agile Workforce Design: Optimising Your Dental & Medical Office for Comfort and Function

 Greenery immediately gives your workspace an appealing, cared-for and homely look, cleaning the air and stimulating creativity.
 Add hardy indoor plants such as the peace lily (spathiphyllum), mother-in-law’s tongue (sansevieria) or yucca (yucca elephantipes) which require minimum maintenance, or add an eye-catching display of hanging plants to catch on to the latest trend of vertical gardens.

-Customised, responsive spaces for your clients
+Customised, responsive waiting spaces for patients

+It’s clear that there’s a lot to think about when it comes to designing an office, dental or medical fitout, and that the old ways are no longer relevant as we move through 2019.
 For a tailored fitout matched to your business’ exact needs, get a helping hand from a bespoke office design company that mirrors the unique character of your business and creates an inviting environment designed for success.

-As one of Australia’s leading fitout companies, Dentec Design Fitout Service will guide you along every step of the way, from initial planning, sourcing equipment and providing a holistic, tailor-made solution to your individual needs.
+As one of Australia’s leading fitout companies, Dentec Design Fitout Service will guide you along every step of the way, from initial planning, project managing, sourcing equipment and providing a holistic, tailor-made solution to your individual needs.
 Contact us today to find out how we can support your business goals by providing an attractive, customised environment perfect for your needs.